JulianKemmerer/PipelineC/docs/AUTOFSM_DESIGN.md

 duplicate real work across states.
 It is especially useful for elaborated
 loops: accumulators, serializers, CRCs and iterative arithmetic often retain most of a word while selecting one new bit.
-On the 32-bit divider it replaced wide 32-row operand choices with two rolling-register bit reads and is the largest v7 combinational-area reduction.
+On the 32-bit divider it replaced wide 32-row operand choices with two rolling-register bit reads — one of the largest single combinational-area reductions available to the search on that design (§4).
 Again this is structural before synthesis, so it still helps when hierarchical optimization and sweeping are disabled.

 **It is an array read, not an if/elif chain.** A variable array index elaborates to the balanced binary `VAR_REF_RD` selection tree — log2(N) deep.
-The nested if/elif form v1 emitted inline elaborates to a *priority* chain, N−1 deep.
+A naive nested if/elif form would instead elaborate to a *priority* chain, N−1 deep.

 **One canonical entity per (element type, fold count).** The factory is memoized, so the entity name is a pure function of (type, n), stable across the